Azure/azure-kusto-graph-samples/resource graph/README.md

 ```
 ````

+Creating a materialized view is an optimization to get to the latest known state faster.

 ```kusto
 .create  materialized-view  nodeEventsLKV on table nodeEventsSilver { nodeEventsSilver
 | summarize arg_max(TimeStamp, *) by FQDN }
 ```

+After the materialized view created the last known state, we need to remove all deleted nodes.

 ```kusto
 .create function ifnotexists with (folder="Consumption/Events") nodeEventsGold (interestingTenants:dynamic = dynamic([])) {